12-gd/mip-flooding/README.md

 just a quick experiment,the script is not production ready.

-(it works, but it's really slow since the script dublicates your original layer 20 * amount of mip levels times).
+(it works, but it's really slow since the script duplicates your original layer 20 * amount of mip levels times).

 ![](mfexample.jpg)